AdaCore/why3/doc/vcgen.rst

     if 0 < y then r <- r + 3 else r <- r + 4;
     r

-With the default calculus, the VC for f is
+With the default calculus, the VC for :code:`f` is

 .. code-block:: whyml